 You Can Move Out (and In) at Your Own Pace

 - Less work on move-in day.
 You can move as much or as little stuff as you want on day one.
-Everything else can happily chill in the storage unit until you're ready for it.
+Everything else can happily chill in the storage unit until you're ready.

 - Intentional timing.
-You can take your time on moving stuff in healthy intervals instead of anxiety-fueled sprints from one location to another over the course of 16 hours.
+You can take your time moving items in healthy intervals instead of anxiety-fueled sprints from one location to another over the course of 16 hours.

 - Move boxes to storage as they're ready.
 This makes it feel less like manual labor and more like running a quick chore before grabbing half-price apps during Happy Hour.